At Hertfordshire Students' Union we are proactively trying to reduce our impact on the environment.

 - • Reducing the amount of printed materials we publish

-Check out these top tips for saving energy which have been designed especially for students.
+Check out our Advice and Support Centre's 5 ways to beat the energy bill price hike, and these top tips for saving energy designed especially for students.

 We've entered into Green Impact again for 2021 and are working through the criteria to highlight areas we can improve.
 Green Impact is an environmental accreditation and awards scheme run by the National Union of Students, bringing staff and students together with their wider communities to enable and showcase positive changes in environmental practice.
 Your Students' Union is always focusing on being more environmentally friendly.
 Have you seen things around campus that aren't environmentally friendly?
 Let us know!